aceofgreens/aceofgreens.github.io/_posts/2024-04-12-functional_dl.md

 So where does Jax shine?
 Here are a few cool examples.
 First is `jax.lax.scan`, which essentially unrolls a function across time, while carrying over the state.
 Recurrent modules like LSTM and GRU are exactly of this type - you provide the initial hidden/cell state and unroll the computation graph for a few steps.
 Similarly, in RL the `scan` function can provide perform entire episode roll-outs - you give bundle the environment step function and the action selection function together and give it to `scan`, along with the initial state.
 Super useful.

 Another example where Jax fits well is with optimizers.
 The `Optax` library is pretty good for this.
-It offers perhaps one of the most intuitive interface for setting up optimizers, chaining optimizers, lr schedules, postprocessing gradients, all because of the functional nature of Jax.
+It offers perhaps one of the most intuitive interfaces for setting up optimizers, chaining optimizers, lr schedules, postprocessing gradients, all because of the functional nature of Jax.
 Let's take a look at some curious optimizers from it.

-First consider that given any meaningful minimization problem gradient descent is guaranteed to reach a local minima, if it exists.
+First consider that given any meaningful minimization problem gradient descent is guaranteed to reach a local minima, if such exists.
 However, in min-max problems standard gradient descent may not converge.
 And these settings are not that exotic, they show up in generative adversarial networks, constrained RL, federated learning, adversarial attacks, network verification, game-theoretic simulations and so on.
 For the simplest case suppose you're optimizing
 $
-\min_{x \in \mathbb{R}} \max_{y \in \mathbb{R}} x y.
+\min_{x \in \mathbb{R}} \max_{y \in \mathbb{R}} f(x, y).
 $
-The update rules with gradient descent would be the following, which in fact does not converge
+The update rules with gradient descent would be the following, which in fact may oscillate or diverge:

 $$
 x_{t + 1} = x_t - \eta_t \nabla_x f(x_t, y_t) \\